nickfu98/PowerBI-hospital-encounters-dashboard/dashboard_pages/03_length_of_stay.md

 ```

 ## Insights
-  - Longest LOS in <30 and 30–39 groups; spike in 2014 indicates episodic bottlenecks.
+  - Longest LOS in <30 and 30–39 groups.
+  - Spike in 2014 indicates episodic bottlenecks during the year, which drastically increases the average LOS which otherwise would be <5.

 [← Page 2](02_patient_volume_trends.md) | [Page 4 →](04_readmission_rates.md)